 It’s 10:00 pm, and I’m hot, sweaty, tired, frustrated, and just want to go to bed.
 Turns out the camper battery was dead and our fridge (which I thought ran on LP) runs on both LP AND battery.
 I’m so confused at this point because the camper should have a fully charged battery.
 It was plugged in at the house for two days, plus the truck’s alternator charges it while we drove.
 Apparently, that was broken too.
 I started my truck anyway and went back into the camper.
 The clicking continued.
 “What the hell!?
 Why aren’t you charging!”
 Frustrated beyond belief, I went and lay down in the cab of my truck.
 The A/C felt good and I need time to think.
 I fell asleep around 10:30 and by 2:00 am I awoke with a big light bulb above my head…

 “Check the fuses.”

 I grabbed my screwdriver and opened the fuse panel on the truck.
 Looking at the manual, I located the two responsible for brake/turn lights and battery charging.
 Sure enough, both of the were blown.
-I stole the fuse for my windshield wipers and plugged into the battery charging slot and ran back into the camper.
+I stole the fuse for my windshield wipers and plugged it into the battery charging slot and ran back into the camper.
 The clicking had stopped and I had a green light.
 The fridge was running again!
 This sweet victory was just what I needed after a tough evening.
-I layed down in our bed and dozed off.
+I lay down in our bed and dozed off.
 By this time, it was only 70 degrees and the camper was quite comfortable…